uselagoon/lagoon/DEPRECATIONS.md

 ### Lagoon v2.18.0
 release link: https://github.com/uselagoon/lagoon/releases/tag/v2.18.0
 * The standard drupal based tasks that Lagoon ships with (drush ....) have been flagged as deprecated and should not be used anymore.
 These will need to be replaced with [custom tasks](https://docs.lagoon.sh/using-lagoon-advanced/custom-tasks/).
-Example replacement tasks will be provided when these are completely deprecated.
+Example replacement tasks will be provided prior to their removal.

 ### Lagoon v2.17.0
 release link: https://github.com/uselagoon/lagoon/releases/tag/v2.17.0